 The first council tax payment of £100.00 is not made.

 If a ‘breathing space’ application is made before the reminder notice is issued then the application will only apply to the £100.00.

 If a ‘breathing space’ application is made after the reminder notice is issued but within the initial 7 day payment threshold the application will only apply to the £100.00.

 If a ‘breathing space’ application is made after the reminder notice is issued and after the initial 7 day payment threshold the application will apply to the £1000.00 as the full balance has become due.

 Whilst any council tax debt is frozen for the 60 days the local authority would be unable to initiate or continue any enforcement action in respect of the balance included in the ‘breathing space’ application.
 This means that they local authority would have to suspend any action they are taking, although their is a specified intention that there will be exceptions to this general rule.

 Any council tax existing enforcement, with the exception of an attachment of earnings, would have to be paused.
 No new attachment of benefit/earnings orders can be issued for the debt

 No new application for a liability order could be made however existing applications could continue to judgement (presumably this would allow a summons which had already been issued to proceed to a liability order).

-During the 60 day period the authorised debt management agency may either make an application for a debt management plan, come to an arrangement with the council or terminate the period.
-If nothing is in place at the termination of the period then it appears that the council may continue action as usual.
+During the 60 day period the authorised debt management agency would be able to either make an application for a formal debt management plan, come to an arrangement with the council or terminate the breathing space period.
+If nothing is in place at the termination of the period then it appears that the council may continue any action as usual.

-What is apparent from the outlined proposal is that the ongoing council tax debt is not subject to the ‘breathing space’ application and so there will be cases where an application is made before the whole year’s balance has become due.
-This means that the debt from the date of the application is not covered by the ‘breathing space’ and so action will continue on the remaining amount.
+What is apparent from the outlined proposal is that the ongoing council tax debt is not subject to the breathing space application and so there will be cases where an application is made before the whole year’s balance has become due.
+This would mean that the council tax debt from the date of the application onwards is not covered by the breathing space scheme and so action will be to continue on this remaining amount.
 How this will be managed in practical terms by councils is yet to be seen.